nextgraph-org/nextgraph-rs/sdk/js/alien-deepsignals/README.md

 Deep structural reactivity for plain objects / arrays / Sets built on top of `alien-signals`.

-Hooks for Svelte, Vue, and React.
+Hooks for Svelte (5 and 4), Vue, and React.

 Core idea: wrap a data tree in a `Proxy` that lazily creates per-property signals the first time you read them.
 Deep mutations emit batched patch objects (in a JSON-patch inspired style) that you can track with `watch()`.